 - Keep adequate records consistently through the year

 Keeping thorough and accurate records throughout the year will ensure your tax return is correct.
 If you have inadequate record keeping, you might leave legitimate deductions on the table or, worse, you could be putting yourself at risk for an audit.
 Invest in accounting software to keep track of all your income and expenses.
 Check out 12 Accounting Software Solutions for Small Business on the SmartBiz Blog.

 Separate personal and business expenses

 They always say don’t mix business with pleasure.
 In this case business owners should avoid mixing their personal and business finances.
-This is something you should be doing from the get-go.
-If you haven’t already, make clear definitions between your personal and business finances with separate accounts, this will give you a better vision on what you are spending and where.
+This is something you should be doing from the start.
+If you haven’t already, make clear definitions between your personal and business finances with separate accounts, this will give you better insight into what you are spending and where.

 Take advantage of small business tax deductions